tytouf/rpi-rgb-led-matrix/README.md

 Connection
 ----------
-The RPi has 3.3V logic output level, but a display operated at 5V digests these logic levels just fine (also, the display will work well with 4V; watch out, they easily can sink 2 Amps if all LEDs are on).
+The boards have 3.3V logic output level, but a display operated at 5V digests these logic levels just fine (also, the display will work well with 4V; watch out, they easily can sink 2 Amps if all LEDs are on).
 Since we only need output pins, we don't need to worry about level conversion back.